virtuoso/clap/CONTRIBUTING.md

 }
 ```
 - Comments are good: both /* C */ and // C++ style
+- SPDX license headers: multiline comments in header files (/* SPDX... */) and single-line in C/C++/ObjC files (// SPDX...)
+- Declare variables at assignment site instead of the top of the function
 - Self-evident code is better
 - In conditional expressions:
     - constants go on the right: no "if (5 == number)" and suchlike; your compiler should warn you if you accidentally write an assignment in a conditional expression
     - no need for spelling out the obvious: "if (x == NULL)" => "if (!x)", "if (b == true)" => "if (b)" etc
 - Vertical alignment of things is encouraged, but not always necessary; it's good if it improves readability, which is, of course, subjective
+- Structure members should be right-aligned for improved readability
+- Line length soft limit: 120 columns (statements can span multiple lines when needed)
+- Naming conventions:
+    - Use snake_case throughout (C and ObjC code)
+    - Avoid Hungarian notation prefixes like `p` for pointers or `pp` for pointer-to-pointer
+    - Choose clear, descriptive names over terse abbreviations

+### Object Lifetime Management

+Clap uses a ref-counted object system (see object.h/object.c) for managing object lifetimes.
+When implementing new types that need reference counting:

+- Use `DEFINE_REFCLASS_INIT_OPTIONS()` to define constructor options structures
+- Use `DECLARE_REFCLASS()` in headers to expose the refclass
+- Use `DEFINE_REFCLASS2()` in implementation to define both make and drop functions
+- Constructor functions (`_make`) should:
+    - Return `cerr` for error handling
+    - Validate parameters at the beginning
+    - Initialize any embedded structures
+    - Use `container_of(ref, struct_name, ref)` to get the object pointer
+- Destructor functions (`_drop`) should:
+    - Clean up any resources (uninit nodes, free buffers, etc.)
+    - Release any held references with `ref_put()`
+    - Not free the object itself (handled by refclass infrastructure)
+- Effect-specific code should use callbacks (init/done/process) stored in descriptor structures
+- Use static const descriptor arrays indexed by type enums for polymorphic behavior
+- APIs that add objects to containers should `ref_get()` them
+- APIs that remove objects from containers should `ref_put()` them
+- Create objects with `ref_new_checked()` which returns a `cresp()` for proper error handling

+This approach keeps layering clean, decouples implementations, and ensures proper memory management without manual malloc/free tracking.

 Also, check out existing commits in the tree to get a good idea of code/commit style etc.